Our Nutty Crew

 An Amador native, Rhys has been working in the Amador County wine industry since 2009.
 A true lover of wine, Rhys specializes in wine education, and when owner Jim Gullett isn't available, he is the go-to tour guide for Vino Noceto's famous Farm to Glass tours.
 Make sure to say hello next time you see him in the Tasting Room!

 tasting room, winery, & design

 Anthony is a man of many skills.
-Growing up on his family's winery in Santa Lucia Islands, he has spent his childhood learning about winemaking.
+Growing up on his family's winery in Santa Lucia Highlands, he has spent his childhood learning about winemaking.
 When he left for college, he went a new direction, getting a degree in graphic design.
 He spent the last decade working in graphic design and the wine business.
 Vino Noceto is lucky to have his diverse, highly-developed skillset!